memomsft/databricks-only/dbx-agent-bricks/03-information-extraction-ui-walkthrough.md

   - Useful for production or when you want fine-tuned, consistent extraction quality.

 👉 For this workshop we will continue with **Unlabeled dataset** to keep it lightweight, but remember that **Labeled dataset** is the recommended option for enterprise use cases.
+   If you want to explore the **Labeled dataset** path you can generate a dummy training-dataset using the optional snippet in `dbx-agent-bricks/assets_generator.py` that will generate a delta table for such purpose

 ---